joaoloss/ML_fromScratch/README.md

 # ML_fromScratch
-Here you will find some important machine learning algorithms I implement from scratch to understand how all these stuff work under the hood.
+Here you will find some important machine learning algorithms I've implemented from scratch to understand how all these stuff work under the hood.